YingxiaoXiang/YingxiaoXiang.github.io/_pages/about.md

 - **AI Security:** backdoor attacks and defenses, adversarial attacks and defenses.

-* **Safety Testing**:  testing and evaluation for autonomous driving algorithms, modules, and systems.

 * **Data Augmentation**: image or video generation, especially focus on generative data augmentation (GDA) in autonomous driving scenarios.

 * **Autonomous Driving Security**: attacks and defenses against the physical world, sensors, algorithms and automonous driving systems.